 The Organization considers all highly liquid investments with original maturities of three months or less to be cash equivalents, with the exception of cash invested in certain money market funds, which are classified as investments for financial statement purposes.
-The Organization had no cash equivalents at December 31, 2020 or 2019.
+The Organization had no cash equivalents at December 31, 2021 and 2020.

-The Organization maintains its cash accounts with one financial institution whose deposits are insured by the Federal Deposit Insurance Corporation ("FDIC").
-At December 31, 2020 and 2019, the Organization had \$2,729,846 and \$232,663, respectively on deposit in excess of the amount insured by the FDIC.
+The Organization maintains its cash accounts with three financial institutions whose deposits are insured by the Federal Deposit Insurance Corporation ("FDIC").
+At December 31, 2021 and 2020, the Organization had \$460,749 and \$2,729,846, respectively on deposit in excess of the amount insured by the FDIC.